A Guide To Setting Up Squarespace: 10 Simple Steps To Get Your Squarespace Website Up And Running

 The first thing I like to do is set up the basics.
 We’ll do this by clicking “settings” from the main dashboard then clicking through some of the links on the next page.
 I’m outlining the first 2 sections in “Settings”for you (General and Website), but the options with asterisks* are the only things you really need to take a look at now.

-BASIC INFORMATION: this is a short description that will show up for some templates (I don’t think this is that important)
+basic information: this is a short description that will show up for some templates (I don’t think it's that important)

-DOMAIN: you’ll use this page to set up a custom domain (I’ll show you how to do it in the guide I’m publishing next week!)
+domain: you’ll use this page to set up a custom domain (I’ll show you how to do it part 2 of this guide)

 4. Adding pages and creating your navigation menu.